 Many of my friends attended the memorial, and I can understand why.
 There is so much frustration and anger inside the minds and bodies of cyclists, because of the conditions we face daily on our streets.
 Whenever we hear about a cyclist injury or death, we immediately conjure images of ourselves, or our friends, in the ambulance.

-The point I want to make in this blog entry, and I know it could be controversial, is that as a movement we have to be careful not act on emotion alone.
+The point I want to make in this blog entry, and I know it could be controversial, is that as a movement we have to be careful to not act on emotion alone.
 The stakes are too high.
 Many more lives are at risk, and our actions as cyclists will dictate our future successes or failures.
 Our current task at hand is to build a city-wide consciousness that cycling is a viable form of transportation that deserves funding, infrastructure and respect.
 It’s an uphill battle.
 For many people, bicycles are a nuisance, are for children, are for parks, etc.

 When Kuellmer was killed on Dupont, it was a stunning reminder for everyone that more bikelanes could save lives.
 When Carriere was crushed under the wheels of a truck, it was a perfect example of why the 1998 Coroner’s Report had recommended ‘side guards’ on trucks, to prevent deaths just like his.